NIEQiang001/unsupervised-human-pose/README.md

 ```python
 python train_poseAE.py
 ```
-Some extracted features can be download from [here](https://drive.google.com/drive/folders/1dkewiCbFL2rj6AZHVcn7HBqOEIhUWEr7?usp=sharing).
+Some extracted features of action datasets using the trained encoder can be download from [here](https://drive.google.com/drive/folders/1dkewiCbFL2rj6AZHVcn7HBqOEIhUWEr7?usp=sharing).

 ## License and Citation